 I am not absolutely sure that this one deserves the title, but it should run for the prize.
 I swear it is not just made up.
 It actually happened during a java technical interview where the candidate applied for a senior position.

 Q: When you work in a group following agile methodology and scrum what is the velocity of a team?

 We, developers, work with legacy code.
 There are only two types of code: legacy or dead.
 Before your code dies it becomes legacy unless it was born dead.
 Legacy code must be dealt with and legacy code is never perfect.
 Was it perfect when it was created?
 Perhaps it was.
 A piece of code can erode because of change of the environment.
 This environment can be other code, integration interfaces, developer experience.
 The code that looked okay one day may seem to be disgusting next day or a year later.
 The code that one team created may just not seem okay to another team.
 There may be something “real” issue that the industry generally agrees today as bad practice like having 5000 lines god objects, or some discussable things like having many return statements in an otherwise readable and neatly written method.
 One group may agree to use a variable retval and have one return statement, other schools do not care so long as long other readability issues are not present.

 You see the analogy implied in the title.
-Sometimes when drive is not that strong I just turn around without hesitation and hope that the next place I will find will be less abominable.
+Sometimes when the drive is not that strong I just turn around without hesitation and hope that the next place I will find will be less abominable.
 I am talking about code.
 But sometimes I just can not do that.
-After all I am a programmer, that is my job: create good quality code from what is available.
-If the source is requirement definition we have to deal with those.
-If we have use case definitions, or vague user stories we go agile and do the best.
-If the source is mess, we clean up.
+After all, I am a programmer, that is my job: create good quality code from what is available.
+If the source is a requirement definition we have to deal with those.
+If we have use case definitions or vague user stories we go agile and do the best.
+If the source is a mess, we clean up.

 That is the life of a coder.